 - Define the actions corresponding to each alert (warning) level - Maintain a log (diary) of the incident with photographs.
-These will support management in analyzing the response post-event (lessons learned) and in the claims-handling process with the insurance carrier.
+This will support management not only in analyzing the response post-event (lessons learned) but also in the claims handling process with the insurance carrier.